ProjectPersephone/Deliberatorium/README.md

 # TeamRoleInventory

-team role inventory - self-perception and (eventually) more
+Project Persephone team role inventory - self-perception and (eventually) more.